Nick Tandy: Porsche Carrera Cup Germany and Porsche Supercup

 Tandy driving at Monza during the 2011 Porsche Supercup.

-Tandy was then offered the opportunity to compete in the Porsche Carrera Cup Germany at the Dijon-Prenois rounds with Konrad Motorsport where on his debut with no testing, he finished 2nd.
+Tandy was then offered the opportunity to compete in the Porsche Carrera Cup Germany at the Dijon-Prenois rounds with Konrad Motorsport where on his debut with no testing, he finished second.

-Following this performance Tandy was given a drive with Konrad in Porsche Supercup at the Abu Dhabi round supporting Formula 1.
-He was again on the podium with a 2nd place.
+Following this performance, Tandy was given a drive with Konrad in Porsche Supercup at the Abu Dhabi round supporting Formula 1.
+He was again on the podium with a second place.

 Having impressed in the 2009 season finale, Tandy drove on a permanent basis for the German-based team in the Porsche Mobil 1 Supercup; he started the 2010 Porsche Supercup season with an excellent qualifying performance and was rewarded with a podium in the opening rounds, and Tandy swiftly went on to take his first Porsche Supercup win on 11 July 2010 at the British circuit, Silverstone GP, in superb fashion with a classic lights to flag victory.
 Tandy's full debut season ended with him putting in a strong challenge for the title, taking the fight with eventual winner René Rast, to the final race at the famous Autodromo Nazionale Monza.
-Tandy returned for a second season in 2011 but he failed to achieve his ambition of winning the title after only winning one race at Abu Dhabi and finishing 5th in the championship.
+Tandy returned for a second season in 2011 but he failed to achieve his ambition of winning the title after only winning one race at Abu Dhabi and finishing fifth in the championship.

-In the German Cup he came close to winning the championship in 2010 after winning five races but also finished two races outside the top fifteen and retired at the final round.
+In the German Cup, he came close to winning the championship in 2010 after winning five races but also finished two races outside the top fifteen and retired at the final round.
 He won the 2011 championship winning three races and finishing on the podium seven times.

 International sports car racing

-In 2012 Tandy started in various sports car racing series such as the American Le Mans Series, the ADAC GT Masters and the International GT Open.
+In 2012, Tandy started in various sports car racing series such as the American Le Mans Series, the ADAC GT Masters and the International GT Open.
 Together with Marco Holzer, his teammate at Manthey Racing, he became runner-up of the 2012 International GT Open season.
-He won the Porsche Cup award for the best private Porsche racing driver.
+Nick Tandy won the Porsche Cup, an annual award presented by Porsche AG to recognize the world's most successful privateer racing driver competing with Porsche machinery in a customer racing team, in 2012.

 Shortly after that, Tandy has been signed as the tenth Porsche works driver.
 His first official race was the 2013 24 Hours of Daytona Tandy won the GT class of the 2013 Petit Le Mans and resulted third at the 12 Hours of Sebring, driving for Team Falken Tire alongside Wolf Henzler and Bryan Sellers.
 He also won the GTC class at American Le Mans Series race at Laguna Seca with NGT Motorsport.
 Also, he won two races at the European Le Mans Series in the GTE class, ending third in the standings.